 This is in line with the Welsh Government’s policy to promote open, accessible competition.
 The risk of deliberate misreporting is likely to be low given that the organisation will have to provide credible evidence that its “main aim” is the integration of disabled / disadvantaged workers.
 If it can get over that threshold, the organisation is likely to employ more than 30% disabled / disadvantaged workers or else it will be failing significantly in its stated objectives.

 How might the 30% threshold be evidenced in such a way as to be verifiable at the pre-contract award stage?

 Prior to contract award, the winning bidder(s) could be asked to supplement their self-certification at the supplier selection/ pre-qualification stage with a more detailed but still anonymised register of employees (ensuring that individuals are not identifiable) which gives summary details of the types of disability / disadvantage relating to each employee.
 This should be signed as being true by a director of the organisation along with:

 - an acknowledgment that (without prejudice to any other right or remedy) an incorrect declaration may lead to exclusion from the tender process or cancellation of the contract award, and

-- reference in the tender documents to a site inspection (if the contracting authority determines it can build in this process in accordance with the Public Contracts Regulations 2015), with the freedom to walk around and speak to employees on a randomised, non-selected basis.
+- reference in the tender documents to a site inspection (if the WPS body determines it can build in this process in accordance with the Public Contracts Regulations 2015), with the freedom to walk around and speak to employees on a randomised, non-selected basis.
 While this would not be a precise method it would be a useful check of the proportion of disadvantaged employees declared in the self-certification at the pre-qualification / supplier selection.